petrakol/blockxpand-icp/README.md

 - All fetchers run **concurrently** for minimal latency
 - Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters
+- Wasm builds compile cleanly with no warnings

 ## Building